KAMLESHM1999/SQL-Music-Store-Data-Analysis/README.md

-This is SQL end to end project
+This is the SQL end to end project